-The Small-and-Symmetrical Master Suite
+The Small-and-Symmetrical Primary Suite

-The Layout: Making a master suite feel, well, regal when it's lacking in square footage isn't always easy, but again, the Pure Salt designers emphasize that less is more.
-"This master bedroom layout was a fun challenge because we were working in an especially small footprint (the apartment unit is in a highly developed part of Los Angeles)," explains Lincoln.
+The Layout: Making a primary suite feel, well, regal when it's lacking in square footage isn't always easy, but again, the Pure Salt designers emphasize that less is more.
+"This primary bedroom layout was a fun challenge because we were working in an especially small footprint (the apartment unit is in a highly developed part of Los Angeles)," explains Lincoln.
 "To keep it feeling open, we kept furnishings to a minimum and really leaned into the styling to let the room shine."

 The Bed: This bed strikes a balance between luxe and space-conscious, with an upholstered headboard that lends softness without taking up too much space (thanks to its largely vertical footprint).
 A crisp white shade of upholstery helps it avoid feeling overbearing in the space.